-- Coconut oil tip: If you use coconut oil, make sure that you give the yoghurt and eggs time to warm up to room temperature.
+- Coconut oil tip: If using coconut oil, make sure the yoghurt and eggs are room temperature.
 Coconut oil solidifies quickly and easily.
-If you add cold yoghurt from the fridge straight to the warmed/melted oil it will harden in little chunks and make the mixing process more tedious.
+Cold yoghurt straight from the fridge straight will cool down and solidify the coconut oil.
+This translates into little chunks of oil making the mixing process more tedious.

-- Add the dry ingredients: Add the gluten-free flour blend, baking powder, baking soda, cinnamon, nutmeg, salt and xanthan gum to the wet ingredients and mix into a thick, smooth batter.
+- Add the dry ingredients: Add the gluten-free flour blend, baking powder, baking soda, cinnamon, nutmeg, salt and xanthan gum to the wet ingredients.
+Mix into a thick, smooth batter.
 Make sure to whisk out any pockets of flours.

 - Zucchini + Add-Ins: Mix in the shredded zucchini with your choice of nuts or chocolate chips.
 I used chopped walnuts but pecans are another great option.

 - Bake: Once combined, spoon the batter in a loaf pan that has been greased or line with parchment paper.
 Then bake for about 50-50 minutes until the bread has risen and the inside has fully cooked.

 Why add zucchini to baked goods?